 Classes

-You don’t need to go to an expensive University of Private school to get your foot in the door at a Movie Poster Design Agency.
+You don’t need to go to an expensive University or Private school to get your foot in the door at a Movie Poster Design Agency.
 We wrote an article on the subject too.

 What you do need is a movie poster design skillset.
 That’s why we are currently making an online class dedicated to the art of movie poster design and entertainment marketing.

-It’s a work in progress but be sure to sign up for our newsletter so that you will be notified when classes become available.
-Another strong recommendation is to visit our YouTube channel, where you will find some amazing free movie poster tutorials.
+It’s a work in progress, but be sure to sign up for our newsletter to notify you when classes become available.
+Another strong recommendation is to visit our YouTube channel, where you will find fantastic free movie poster tutorials.

 Good luck out there!